japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 <<numPendingExecutors, numPendingExecutors>> is increased by the input `numAdditionalExecutors`.

-`requestExecutors` <<doRequestTotalExecutors, requests executors from a cluster manager>> (that reflects the current computation needs).
+`requestExecutors` [requests executors from a cluster manager](#doRequestTotalExecutors) (that reflects the current computation needs).
 The "new executor total" is a sum of the internal <<numExistingExecutors, numExistingExecutors>> and <<numPendingExecutors, numPendingExecutors>> decreased by the <<executorsPendingToRemove, number of executors pending to be removed>>.

 If `numAdditionalExecutors` is negative, a `IllegalArgumentException` is thrown: